 Although Dorothy was clearly known to come from a town in Kansas, the town was never actually named.

-In a bid to drive tourism to the city a farmhouse was converted to appear like Dorothy Gale’s house, which included a room that simulated tornadoes as well as yellow brick road.
+In a bid to drive tourism to the city, a farmhouse was converted to appear like Dorothy Gale’s house, which included a room that simulated tornadoes as well as a yellow brick road.

 An average of 50 tornadoes a year rip through Kansas.